Guide on How to Set Goals in Soccer

 Picture two equally talented players: one trains hard for hours every day with no clear direction, while the other one trains less, works smarter, and follows a structured plan.
 Three years later, one is playing at a high-level while the other one is still wondering why all that hard work never translated into real progress.

-This is something very common in soccer, where talented players plateau or never reach their full potential because they’re training without a purpose or goals.
+This is something very common in soccer, where talented players plateau or never reach their full potential because they’re training without a purpose or a goal in mind.
 Setting goals is very important in everything you do, not just soccer, because it is the first step of turning the invisible into the visible.

 As a soccer player and coach, I’ve seen firsthand how goal-setting separates players who continuously improve from those who plateau despite putting in the same hours and effort on their training.
 That is why in this blog post, I will be going over a full guide on how to set goals in soccer to maximize your development and achieve the results you’re working so hard for.